 This course starts with algebra topics, which include linear, quadratic, and radical equations.
 Trigonometry topics include trigonometric functions, their graphs, identities, inverse trigonometric functions, laws of Sines and Cosines, trigonometric identities, and vectors are all studied in detail.
 Applications to problem solving are emphasized.

-Prerequisite: Placement Test or MATH099N or Permission of Instructor.
+Students who do not satisfactorily place into MATH110N with the required Accuplacer or SAT scores will be required to enroll in the corresponding Co-Requisite Workshop.
 This course fulfills a General Education Core Requirement: Quantitative Literacy.